 Yes, there are few machines available for practicing Pilates; like the reformer, the Wunda chair or bar, and straps but the truth is equally productive session can be done on the simple mat itself.
 All you need is to push your muscle through these specially designed exercises.
 Basic exercises are incorporated in a way so that they can be performed on the floor.

-One sees Pilates as only secondary exercise which is done by diseased or restricted people like the one suffering from hypertension and pregnancy, but an intense session of Pilates exercises burn the sweat as much as in any fitness routine and you will ultimately lose weight also.
-If done regularly along with cardiovascular routine you might feel the change early.
+One sees Pilates as the only secondary exercise which is done by diseased or restricted people like the one suffering from hypertension and pregnancy, but an intense session of Pilates exercises burns the sweat as much as in any fitness routine and you will ultimately lose weight also.
+If done regularly along with a cardiovascular routine you might feel the change early.

-Pilate classes in Delhi, focus on the additional benefits of the Pilate that is more than just working off your rectus abdominal muscle.
+Pilate classes in Delhi, focus on the additional benefits of the Pilate which is more than just working off your rectus abdominal muscle.
 Pilate is more important than just getting a flat stomach.
-It brings the focus of the body to the muscle and generates forceful movements in other core muscle like thighs.
+It brings the focus of the body to the muscle and generates forceful movements in other core muscles like the thighs.